ant-design/ant-design/components/text/demo/basic.md

 ReactDOM.render(
   <div>
     <Text>Ant Design, a design language for background applications, is refined by Ant UED Team.</Text>
+    <Text type="secondary">Ant Design, a design language for background applications, is refined by Ant UED Team.</Text>
+    <Text type="warning">Ant Design, a design language for background applications, is refined by Ant UED Team.</Text>
-    <Text secondary>Ant Design, a design language for background applications, is refined by Ant UED Team.</Text>
+    <Text type="danger">Ant Design, a design language for background applications, is refined by Ant UED Team.</Text>
     <Text disabled>Ant Design, a design language for background applications, is refined by Ant UED Team.</Text>
   </div>,
   mountNode